jimburton/scrabble/chapters/Chapter6.md

 ## Exercises

-1. The code that reads input from the user in `takeTurnManual` is too fragile.
+1. The code that parses input from the user in `takeTurnManual` is too fragile.
    If the user does not enter four strings corresponding to a word, column number, row number and direction, the pattern matching will fail and the game will crash.
    Refactor the function to check the following conditions: